 New Information About the ABR (American Board of Radiology) Examinations

-The principal changes that are planned are as follows:
+The principal changes are as follows:

 - A new image-rich, computer-based radiology core examination will be given 30 months after the beginning of radiology

-residency training.
 The exam will probably be administered as an integrated single examination of practical physics and clinical components (to replace the ABR Physics exam currently given in September of the second year of Radiology residency and the ABR Written exam currently given in September of the third year of Radiology residency).
 This examination will require knowledge of anatomy, pathophysiology and principles of radiological physics.
 The examination will include case presentations.
 The examination

 will be approximately 10 hours long, on computer, with practical physics interwoven into the exam.
 Eleven clinical categories (GI, GU, ultrasound, chest, cardiac, nuclear, pediatric, neuro, IR, MSK and mammo) will be examined and each must be passed.